Jasonblalack/zyngapoker/Features.md

 Jasy allows defining and using sprite animations via simple configuration files.
 These files store the information about how such a animated image is layouted e.g. how many rows and columns are there or whether a fully custom layout is used.
 Identical to image sprites there are some nice APIs on the client side offered by the [Core Library](http://github.com/zynga/core).
 These allows accessing a specific frame of an animated image.
 These return the position and size of the section of the image to render.

 **Note:** Image animations could be also stored inside image sprites.
 Offsets are correctly handled even in that more complex scenario.

+## 5. Permutations

+Permutations in Jasy are basically a feature to mutate code and dependencies based on the state of configuration fields.
+Jasy automatically build permutation objects based on all (configured) possible values of each activated field.
+For example there might be these fields:

+- `engine`: `webkit`, `gecko`, `trident`, `presto`
+- `debug`: `true`, `false`
+- `device`: `smartphone`, `tablet`, `desktop`, `tv`

+This configuration would generate a list of `4*2*3 = 24` permutation objects covering all possible values.
+For every permutation in this list Jasy is able to create separate files, separate folder structures, separate application bundles, etc. This is totally flexible and is fully scriptable in the `jasyscript.py`.

+The JavaScript API in Jasy is also able to use permutation data to mutate JavaScript code and this way dependencies to other classes (dependency tracking is done after applying permutations).
+Basically every method on a class object is able to handle an incoming permutation object and is able to return data based on the mutated code.

+**Note:** Regarding performance: Permutations and their effect on the code is heavily cached.
+Jasy figures out which fields are accessed in each class, only applies relevant permutations and caches the results individually.

 ## 6. Localization